-- Melt 1 lb. of soy wax in the pitcher over a double-boiler setup with the saucepan.
-Heat to 185 F.
+- Melt 1 pound of soy wax in the pitcher over a double-boiler setup with the saucepan.
+Heat to 185 degrees Fahrenheit.

-- When the melted wax is at 185 F, add 1 oz. of your fragrance of choice.
-Remove from heat.
+- When the melted wax is at 185 degrees Fahrenheit, add 1 ounce of your fragrance of choice to the pitcher.
+Remove from heat and stir to combine.

-- As the wax cools, place the wicks inside the 8 oz. jars, centering as best you can.
-Secure in place with pencils or chopsticks placed over the opening of the jar.
+- As the wax cools, place the wicks inside the 8-ounce jars, centering as best you can.
+Secure in place using pencils or chopsticks placed over the opening of the jar.

-- When the wax has cooled to 135 F, carefully pour it into the prepared jars.
+- When the wax has cooled to 135 degrees Fahrenheit, carefully pour it into the prepared jars.

 - Let the jars cool overnight.
 Before lighting your candles, trim the wicks to 1/4 inch.